MobilityData/mobility-database-catalogs/CONTRIBUTING.md

 ### Contribute data

 #### Add a GTFS Schedule source
 The easiest way to add a GTFS Schedule source is to use the operation `tools.operations.add_gtfs_schedule_source` through the Python interpreter or in your scripts.
+This operation makes sure the information provided is correct and will pass our tests.
 Provide the information about your source in the operation function to add your source.

 Please note sources that require API authorization cannot be added to the catalogs presently until [this issue is resolved](https://github.com/MobilityData/mobility-database-catalogs/issues/130).